gnolang/tx-indexer/use-filters.md

 ./build/tx-indexer start --remote http://test3.gno.land:36657 --db-path indexer-db
 ```

 This starts up the tx-indexer service, indexing the test3.gno.land example chain.
-Leave this
+Leave this running a little while it indexes the existing contents of the chain; then leave it running to continue indexing new transactions as they are added.

 ### Use the service to request filtered transactions